Hellstorm95/bigdata/Assignment-1-Report.md

 mysimbdp-dataingest needs now to get the address of the correct user. mysimbdp-dataingest now takes the service list from consul service discovery and then gets the correct address and then calls the API of mysimbdp-coredms with the adress.

 ### 4)
-mysimbdp-dataingest would now must take the data from the mysimbdp-daas directly and ingest it immediately instead of taking the data from a file and batch ingest it.
+mysimbdp-dataingest would now take the data from the mysimbdp-daas directly and ingest it immediately instead of taking the data from a file and batch ingest it.
 It must also return error messages and some kind of success message back to the mysimbdp-daas so mysimbdp-daas can send a message back to the customer.

 ### 5)
-I would firstly limit the maximum document size in mysimbdp-coredms and then I would throttle the amount of calls from an IP to mysimbdp-coredms with some kind of middleware that checks how many calls an IP address does to mysimbdp-coredms.
+I would firstly limit the maximum document size in mysimbdp-coredms, so the tenant's ingestion program doesn't ingest a document that takes a long time to ingest and then I would throttle the amount of calls from a tenant to mysimbdp-daas, this limits the amount of times their ingestion program will be able to run.